-The last two audits are more specialised and are particularly relevant in creative or knowledge-rich organisations.
-The patent and copyright review assesses the current status of intellectual property (IP) within the organisation and identifies areas of strength and weakness across the organisation's IP portfolio.
+The last three reviews are more specialised with the third and fourth being particularly relevant in creative or knowledge-rich organisations.
+The patent and copyright review assess the current status of intellectual property (IP) within the organisation and identifies areas of strength and weakness across the organisation's IP portfolio.
 It is important to note that any attempt to assess the strength of individual patents should be left to qualified patent attorneys.
 The design and innovation audit reviews the processes used to develop new concepts and designs and is focused on identifying how these can be improved.
 Many consultants have their own specific approaches to each of these audits and these are well covered in the literature.

-6.2 Capabilities of businesses
+6.3 Capabilities of businesses